JNRowe/vim-configs/after/ftplugin/gitrebase.rst

 .. note::

-    This obviously shadows *immensely* useful bindings, but they aren’t very useful in this particular filetype because of the :command:`git rebase` template.
+    This obviously shadows *immensely* useful bindings, but they aren’t very useful in this instance because of the :command:`git rebase` template.